-The physicians with the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana specialize in orthopedic surgeries of all types, including procedures for the complex foot and ankle.
+The physicians with The Methodist Physician Group Specialists in Merrillville, Indiana specialize in orthopedic surgeries of all types, including procedures for the complex foot and ankle.
 There are several of reasons a patient might come to the Methodist Physician Group Orthopedic and Spine Center for surgery in these areas, including trauma like a fracture, disease, or a deformity that needs correction.
 If you suspect a problem that requires such surgery, schedule a consultation with the Methodist Physician Group Orthopedic and Spine Center today.

 It will depend on the extent of the problem, but surgery is usually the last resort.
 If conventional treatment fails to correct a deformity or eradicate chronic pain, then surgical intervention is the next step to alleviate your discomfort and restore your foot or ankle function.